Antikrundan

 Antikrundan is the Swedish version of the original BBC format Antiques Roadshow.
 The show visits different locations in Sweden and lets people bring their antiques to be valued by experts.
-It has stayed popular throughout the years, often with more than two million viewers in a country with 8-9 million inhabitants.
+It has stayed popular throughout the years, often with more than two million viewers in a country with 8–9 million inhabitants.
 The 30th season was shown from November 2018 to April 2019.
-Most of the experts have been with the programme since the start.
+Many of the experts have been with the programme since the start.
 The show has been hosted by Anne Lundberg since 2001.